Chuzz1996/start-MongoDB/README.md

    ![](images/selectCluster.png)

-   3. We named and created the cluster
+   3. Name and created the cluster

       ![](images/createCluster.png)

-   4. We waiting for cluster creating
+   4. Wait while the cluster is created

       ![](images/cluster.png)